Cliffsend: Amenities

+The village has a golf club, St Augustine's GC.
 Though the village has no hotels itself, both Ramsgate (2 km) and Minster (4 km) have numerous facilities.

 The Anglican parish church of St Mary is in Foads Lane.
 Originally a Methodist church it was rented by the Church of England from the early 1930s, eventually being bought in 1956.

 Governance

 Cliffsend is part of the electoral ward called Cliffsend and Pegwell.
 The population of this ward at the 2011 Census was 4,703.

 The parish council was created in 2003.

 Notable residents

 Although a small area with an accordingly low population, Cliffsend has had notable residents.